 Low-cost dishwashers come with only a coarse filter.
 That means that small food particles will still get accumulated in the drainpipe, and you need to clean it very often.

 Please make a note that it is easy to clean your dishwasher filter than a clogged water line.

 5. Dishwasher Cycles

 Different cycles use different temperatures, different cycle times, and different levels of energy.
 What cycle you should use depends on the types of utensils that you need to clean and how soiled the utensils are.

-Below is the list of a different wash cycle that is available in a typical dishwasher.
-Although these cycles vary in different dishwashers but more or less these cycles are the same.
+Below is the list of different wash cycle that is available in a typical dishwasher.
+Although these cycles vary in different dishwashers, more or less these cycles are the same.

 - Normal wash

 - Quick wash / Express wash